jenkinsci/sge-cloud-plugin/README.md

     Submitting SGE job using the command:
         "$SGE_BIN/qsub" ...    # Options not shown in docs because they will undoubtably be out-of-date

-You can specify additional `qsub` command line options within the *Run job on SGE* build script on lines beginning with #$.
+It is possible to specify additional `qsub` command line options within the *Run job on SGE* build script on lines beginning with #$.
 For example:

     #$ -P project_name